Do you want to know what you’re in for? Check out this turn-by-turn description of the flattest, fastest course in the St. Louis Region!

-Follow Galt House as it borders the New Town Lake and then as it bends right to Rue Royale St. Head north onto Rue Royale St. and then loop west onto Rue Royale to Domain.
+Follow Galt House as it borders the New Town Lake and then as it bends right to Rue Royale St. Head north onto Rue Royale St. and then loop west onto Civic Circle to Domain.

-Runners make a short jog south on Domain St. to N. New Town Ave. then run west thru a tree-lined allee along the canal in the center of New Town. head east on New Town Lake Dr. and turn left on Granger Blvd. along New Town lake.
+Runners make a short jog north on Domain St. to N. New Town Ave. then run west thru a tree-lined alley along the canal in the center of New Town. head east on New Town Lake Dr. and turn left on Granger Blvd. along New Town lake.

-Runners turn left on Canal St. and quickly turn left again onto S. New Town Ave.
+Runners turn left at the New Town roundabout at the entrance of the community and quickly turn left again onto S. New Town Ave.

-Heading east, runners turn right on Domain St., then loop back left on Rue Royale, then left on Rue Royale St. to New Town Lake Dr.
+Heading east, runners turn right on Domain St., then loop back left on Civic Circle, then left on Rue Royale St. to New Town Lake Dr.